 Singapore does not support treaty shopping or misuse the provisions of its DTA agreements.
 Singapore has an extensive DTA network and almost all tax treaties incorporate features to prevent treaty shopping.
 The OECD is proposing a multilateral instrument containing tests such as Limitation of Benefits (LOB), Main Purpose Test and Domestic Anti Abuse rule, to be incorporated in tax treaties with a view of tightening access to benefits and to prevent treaty shopping.
 It must be noted that LOB has already been incorporated in India –Singapore DTA.
 When the multilateral instrument is finalized, Singapore will review before committing to incorporate that into existing treaties.

-Country-By-Country Reporting and Transfer Pricing Documentation
+Country-By-Country Reporting and Transfer Pricing Documentation for BEPS

 The BEPS initiative proposes a standardize three-tiered documentation for Transfer Pricing (TP) whereby a ‘master file’ containing information regarding the MNC’s global level operations and TP policies; a ‘local file’ containing information on related party transactions, amounts involved and the company’s analysis of TP determinations for such transactions; and a CBC reporting template requiring large MNC to report the revenue, income tax paid, tax accrued, employees, stated capital, retained earnings and tangible assets for each jurisdictions in which they do business.
 The MNCs are also required to identify each of its entity doing business in a jurisdiction and provide details on the business activity of each entity.